Sagarkumar2004/sagarPlay/README.md

-🎵 MyMusicApp Clone 🎶
+🎵 SagarPlay 🎶

-Welcome to the MyMusicApp Clone repository!
+Welcome to the SagarPlay repository!
 This project is a web application inspired by the popular music streaming services.
 It allows users to discover, search for, and listen to their favorite music tracks, create playlists, and enjoy a seamless music experience.

-MyMusicApp Clone Demo
+Music App Clone

 Features